 Wikipedia provides a good starting point if you want to read about the history of the English language.
 See these articles:

-Another written source is the companion book to the documentary videos shown above.
-You can find The Adventure of English: The Biography of a Language by Melvyn Bragg.
-The book is entertaining and informative.
+Another written source is the companion book to Bragg’s 2003 documentary.
+Titled The Adventure of English: The Biography of a Language and written by Melvyn Bragg, the book is entertaining and informative.

 For another book oriented to the general reader, try linguist David Crystal’s The Stories of English.